 An Occupational Health Service (OHS) is a multidisciplinary service that aims to protect and promote workers’ physical, mental and social health and well-being through actions related both to the work environment and to the workers themselves.
-For the purposes of this Q&A the terms Occupational Health Scheme and Occupational Health Service are deemed interchangeable.
+For the purposes of this advice the terms Occupational Health Scheme and Occupational Health Service are deemed interchangeable.

-The written instruction is different to a PGD and is an arrangement between the named registered nurse(s) and the authorising doctor and isn’t subject to the legislated framework of a PGD – PGDs and written instructions are not interchangeable.
+The written instruction is different to a PGD and is an arrangement between the named registered nurse(s) and the authorising doctor and isn’t subject to the legislated framework of a PGD, PGDs and written instructions are not interchangeable.
 A written instruction template is available from the BMA.

-Under the Human Medicines Regulations 2012, NHS bodies and local authorities are exempt from the restrictions that apply to the supply of prescription only medicines, where they are supplied or administered in accordance with a PGD; however they can only use PGDs to provide OHS to their own staff where they have an in-house OHS.
+Under the Human Medicines Regulations 2012, NHS bodies and local authorities are exempt from the restrictions that apply to the supply of prescription only medicines, where they are supplied or administered in accordance with a PGD.
+However, they can only use PGDs to provide OHS to their own staff where they have an in-house OHS.